 Who was Saint Andrew and what did he do?

 Saint Andrew was an apostle of Jesus according to the New Testament.
 He is the brother of Simon Peter and the son of Jonah.
-He was called with his brother, Simon Peter, by Jesus and went on to preach the teachings of Jesus around the globe before his death in 60/70 CE in Patras, Achaia (Greece).
+He was called with his brother, Simon Peter, by Jesus and went on to preach the teachings of Jesus around the globe before he died in 60/70 CE in Patras, Achaia (Greece).

 Andrew is the patron saint of fishermen and singers, as well as Scotland, Romania, Russia, Ukraine, Poland, and Amalfi.
 One legend claims that he came to Scotland and built a church in Fife which is now called St Andrews.